 West said the Navy will hold those responsible for hazing liable and "those in leadership positions who tolerate such acts, [because] we understand people are truly the singular measure of the Navy's success."

-Sgt.
-Maj. of the Marine Corps Michael P. Barrett emphatically stated "hazing is not a part of our service culture or who we are."
+Michael P. Barrett, sergeant major of the Marine Corps, emphatically stated "hazing is not a part of our service culture or who we are."

 "Hazing fosters a climate of maltreatment and cruelty -- concepts inconsistent with our core values," he said.
 "As an institution, the only way that the Marine Corps can exist, survive and thrive is through fostering a climate where Marines have every opportunity for participation and advancement in accordance with their talents, backgrounds, culture and skills."

 Barrett noted that Marine Corps recruits are the youngest of service members, with 63 percent of the force under the age of 25.